-Juncker plans 'geopolitical' Balkans tour
+Juncker to go on 'geopolitical' Balkans tour

 Juncker started his mandate in 2014 by saying there would be no more EU enlargement in the foreseeable future.

-But on Tuesday (6 February), the commission plans to say that Montenegro and Serbia ought to be ready to join by 2025 in a new Western Balkans strategy paper.
+But on Tuesday (6 February), his commission plans to say that Montenegro and Serbia ought to join by 2025 in a new Western Balkans strategy paper.

 The senior EU source said the date was a "perspective, not a deadline".

-"The process will remain merit-based, if the merits have been met, 2025 can be a realistic date for accession," the source said.
+"The process will remain merit-based, if the merits have been met, 2025 can be a realistic date," the source said.

 They added that all territorial issues, such as Serbia's non-recognition of Kosovo, "would have to be solved" by that time.

-The source also said that a border dispute between Croatia and Slovenia, which are already EU members, would also have to be solved.
+The source also said that a border dispute between Croatia and Slovenia, which are already EU members, would have to be solved.

-"The issue between Croatia and Slovenia is a heavy burden on the Western Balkans, if not solved soon, the whole Western Balkans momentum is killed," the source said, adding that "there is nothing [the commission] can do legally" to intervene.
+"The issue between Croatia and Slovenia is a heavy burden on the Western Balkans.
+If not solved soon, the whole Western Balkans momentum is killed," the source said, adding that "there is nothing [the commission] can do legally" to intervene.

 Hungary, for one, welcomed Juncker's initiative.